Port Huron High School

 Port Huron High School (PHHS) was founded in 1868, and has been in continuous operation as a secondary school in Port Huron, Michigan since then.

+Port Huron High School was originally located at what is now the site of St. Clair Community College.
+The original building was built in 1870, then rebuilt in 1874 and 1908 after it was twice destroyed in fires.
+In 1957, the high school moved to its current location and building.

+In 2024, the U.S. News & World Report ranked Port Huron High School as between 480th and 673rd in the state.
 PHHS athletic teams competed in the Eastern Michigan League (EML) until the 1990s; upon dissolution of the EML, PHHS joined the Macomb Area Conference (MAC).
-The athletic teams are known as the "Big Reds", a reference to the school colors—red, white and black.
+The athletic teams are known as the "Red Hawks", a reference to the school colors—red, white and black.
+The name was changed in Spring, 2023.